Buying real estate in Uganda?

 Do people think houses are overpriced in Uganda as of 2026?

-As of early 2026, sentiment among locals and expats in Uganda is mixed, with many feeling that houses in prime Kampala neighborhoods like Kololo and Nakasero are overpriced unless fully renovated and move-in ready, while suburban and upcountry properties are generally seen as more reasonably valued.
+As of early 2026, the general sentiment among both locals and expats in Uganda is that houses in prime Kampala neighborhoods like Kololo, Nakasero, and Naguru feel overpriced unless the property is recently renovated, has clean title paperwork, and comes with a proper security setup, while houses in outer suburbs and upcountry are more often seen as fairly valued for what you get.

 You'll find our latest property market analysis about Uganda here.